Why Do Humans Make Art?

 Various forms of drawing, painting, and other visual depictions almost certainly facilitated communication and education among early humans.
 That much seems rather obvious.
 In addition, it seems likely that early humans also used the new innovation of artistic depictions for various efforts of problem-solving and calculation.
 As cognition continued to develop, it began to grow into consciousness and introspection as we think of them today.

 The visual arts were probably right there with us along the way, helping to provide a means to express the complex thoughts that were beginning to materialize in our massive brains.
-Indeed, appreciation and understanding of art seems to be among the highest-order functions of the human brain.
+Indeed, appreciation and understanding of art seem to be among the highest-order functions of the human brain.

 For these reasons, I tend to believe that artistic expression and reactions to art evolved hand-in-hand with higher cognitive functions in early humans.
 It is natural that the new richness of our inner experience would also manifest in creative outward expression.
 In turn, the communication of that inner experience through art would find receptive observers and the phenomenon of art then became ingrained culturally.